tulob/Data-Analysis/README.md

 9. Were there more increase or decreases in the mv of endowments in 2023?
 10. Find the quartile ranges of the delta_mv.

-Please Note:
-Data points in both sets are in 1,000s and assumptions